talltree/governance/tac/project-updates/2026/2025-annual-ToIP.md

 # Requests for TAC Support

 ToIP would benefit from:
-- improved reporting frameworks for JDF projects;
-- support for metrics and automation tooling;
 - guidance for standards publication lifecycle management;
 - and continued support for collaboration across LFDT projects.